curl/everything-curl/building.md

 ## The latest version?

 Looking at the curl web site at https://curl.haxx.se you can see the latest curl and libcurl version released from the project.
-That's the latest source code package you can get.
+That is the latest source code package you can get.

 When you opt for a prebuilt and prepackaged version for your operating system